yafet-a/chatter/README.md

 ### Twit-Space (Your Personal Timeline) 📜

-- **Stay Updated**: Follow your favorite users and stay up-to-date with their latest tweets, or should we say "twits."
+- **Stay Updated**: Follow your favorite users and stay up-to-date with their latest tweets.

-- **Tweet Like a Pro**: Express yourself in 280 characters or less, just like on your favorite microblogging platform.

-- **Retweet and Like**: Show your appreciation for tweets by liking and retweeting them.
-Spread the love and share the best content with your followers.
+- **Follow and Like**: Show your appreciation for tweets by liking and following them.
+Spread the love and share the best content with your community.

 ### Upcoming Features 🚧

-SpaceCord Y is constantly evolving, and we have some incredible features in development:
+I have some interesting features in development:

 ### DM Galaxy (Direct Messaging) ✉️